27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 The perfect fall weather in the Pacific Northwest makes pumpkin picking a great option for those looking for the traditional trappings of mid to late October in Seattle.

-Mosby Farms Pumpkin Patch (3104 SE Auburn-Black Diamond Rd, Auburn) is located just outside of Seattle and has great pumpkin pickings, a corn maze, and is even pet-friendly.
+Mosby Farms Pumpkin Patch (3104 SE Auburn-Black Diamond Rd, Auburn) is located just outside of Seattle.

 Find your Way through a Corn Maze